-Grace College of Divinity offers academic excellence to men and women called to ministry, preparing them in Biblical studies and ministry practices.
+Manna University offers academic excellence to men and women called to ministry, preparing them in Biblical studies and ministry practices.
 Faculty members take a personal interest in the lives and ministries of the students.
-As the number of men and women answering the Lord's calling continues to increase, GCD's flexible scheduling and course formats help to facilitate what is sometimes a mid-career change for its students.
+As the number of men and women answering the Lord's calling continues to increase, Manna University's flexible scheduling and course formats help to facilitate what is sometimes a mid-career change for its students.
+All degree programs are available to our online students.